 Dr. Annika A. Culver

-Associate Professor and Faculty Fellow, Asia-Pacific War, Florida State University
+Associate Professor and Faculty Associate, Asia-Pacific War, Florida State University

 Professor Annika A. Culver is tenured Associate Professor of East Asian History at Florida State University, where she specializes in Japan-related topics, and is working on projects associated with globalizing the Institute on World War II and the Human Experience as a Faculty Fellow (Asia-Pacific War).
 She studied at the University of Chicago, where she received her doctorate, and also holds an MA in Regional Studies East Asia from Harvard University, and a history degree from Vassar College.

 Dr. Culver also serves as a scholar in Cohort II of the US-Japan Network for the Future, and has taught at the University of Chicago, Beijing University, Skidmore College, and the University of North Carolina.
 Her research interests include Manchuria/Manchukuo, Japanese cultural imperialism, wartime politics and the arts in East Asia, propaganda/advertising, gender and consumption, Sino-Japanese relations, and US-Japan relations.
 In association with the Institute on WWII and the Human Experience, Dr. Culver is leading the digitization and archivization of the Oliver L. Austin Photographic Collection, which features scenes from Tokyo under the US Occupation from the viewpoint of a Harvard-trained ornithologist working for SCAP who was close to the imperial family.
 She recently won the William F. Sibley Memorial Translation Prize, and has received grants and fellowships from USIIE (Fulbright), Japan Foundation (Book Subvention), Kajima Foundation (Book Subvention), Association for Asian Studies (China and Inner Asia Council), and the Institute for Advanced Study (Visitor Affiliation).